-The AC carried out its function in accordance with the Listing Manual of the Singapore Exchange Securities Trading Limited and the Singapore Code of Corporate Governance.

-In performing those functions, the Audit Committee reviewed, amongst others:
+The Audit Committee carried out its functions in accordance with Section 201B(5) of the Singapore Companies Act, Cap 50, the Listing Manual of the Singapore Exchange Securities Trading Limited and the Code of Corporate Governance.
+In performing those functions, the Audit Committee reviewed:

-- the scope and the results of internal audit procedures with the internal auditors; - the audit plan of the Company's independent auditors and any recommendations on internal accounting controls arising from the statutory audit; - the assistance given by the Company's management to the independent auditors; - the periodic results announcements prior to their submission to the Board for approval; - the statement of financial position of the Company and the consolidated financial statements of the Group for the financial year end 30 June 2020 prior to their submission to the Board of Directors, as well as the independent auditor's report on the statement of financial position of the Company and the consolidated financial statements of the Group; and - interested person transactions (as defined in Chapter 9 of the Listing Manual of the Singapore Exchange Securities Trading Limited).
+- the scope and the results of internal audit procedures with the internal auditors; - the audit plan of the Company's independent auditors and any recommendations on internal accounting controls arising from the statutory audit; - the assistance given by the Company's management to the independent auditors; - the periodic results announcements prior to their submission to the Board for approval; - the statement of financial position of the Company and the consolidated financial statements of the Group for the financial year end 30 June 2021 prior to their submission to the Board of Directors, as well as the independent auditor's report on the statement of financial position of the Company and the consolidated financial statements of the Group; and - interested person transactions (as defined in Chapter 9 of the Listing Manual of the Singapore Exchange Securities Trading Limited).